St Simons Island: an ideal family escape

 There are several plantation sites on St Simons Island too, but we weren’t able to access any of them.
 We saw their long entry paths, like tunnels through the Spanish moss, but that’s it.
 On our next trip we’ll coordinate some site visits, because that’s a whole different side of history that is fascinating in its own way.

-For more information about seeing historical sites in person, peek at our blog post on Fort Frederica.
+Tip: For more information about seeing historical sites in person, peek at our blog post on Fort Frederica.

-Island Life Today – when you drive across the inland waterway and marsh, you kind of don’t know what you’ll see next.
+When you drive across the inland waterway and marsh, you kind of don’t know what you’ll see next.
 As you’ve come from either Florida or northern Georgia, the highway isn’t much to look at and doesn’t offer a lot for the imagination.
 As soon as you’re on St Simons Island though, you can feel the vibe.
 There is such a mix of residents, from older, long term folks to transient, seasonal vacationers.
 There are vacation rentals, timeshares and some really beautiful resorts.
 We stayed at the King and Prince which was right on the beach, and it was top notch.
 Beyond the resorts, the village and boardwalk are hoppin’ too, as is the tiny airport.

 Tip: it’s a pretty flat island and is perfect for biking.
 We picked up our bikes at Ocean Motion and got completely outfitted with kid trailers, helmets and bike locks.
 It was a perfect way to explore St Simons Island.